SCLOUD-PTE-LTD/docs/public-cloud/account-services/iam.md

 ### Edit the project
 1. Open the permission management page, move the mouse next to the project name to be modified, and click ICON.
 2. Enter the project name and click Confirm to modify.
-Note: Only company administrators can edit project information, and currently only support modifying the project name.
+> Only company administrators can edit project information, and currently only support modifying the project name.
 ### Delete the project
 1. Open the permission management page and click Delete in the operation item.
 2. After confirmation, click the OK button.

-Note: This operation can only be performed by administrators, please remove all project members and resources before deleting the project.
+> This operation can only be performed by administrators, please remove all project members and resources before deleting the project.
 Once the item is deleted, it cannot be recovered, so please proceed with caution.
 ### Add members to the project
 1. Open Permission Management - Personnel Management and click New Sub-account
 2. Fill in the sub-account information and click Next.